 Gambling operators are also obliged to inform the Danish State Prosecutor for Serious Economic and International Crime of any suspicious transactions.

-Please note that the 5th AML Directive was implemented as of 2 May 2019 via the Danish AML Act.
-The main part of the law takes effect as of 10 January 2020, when suppliers of exchanging of virtual currencies and fiat currencies and suppliers of virtual wallets will be covered by the Danish AML Law.
+The Fifth AML Directive was implemented as of 2 May 2019 via the Danish AML Act.
+The main part of the Act came into effect as of 10 January 2020, where suppliers of exchange services for virtual currencies and fiat currencies and suppliers of virtual wallets will be covered by the Danish AML Act.

 There is no specific regulation concerning gambling with virtual currencies and, thus, the Gambling Act will apply if such activity can be characterised as “gambling” pursuant to Section 5(1)(i) of the Gambling Act, the most central condition being whether there is a chance of winning a prize.

-Only regulated currencies are covered by the Danish Payment Act.
-This means that unregulated currencies such as bitcoin will not be accepted as a means of payment (payment instrument) by the gaming operators on the Danish market.
+Only regulated currencies are covered by the Danish Payment Services Act, which means that unregulated currencies such as bitcoin will not be accepted as a means of payment (payment instrument) by the gaming operators on the Danish market.